Signed, Justice Wants

 So why would they create such a thing?

 Following a long, disturbing history of law enforcement violating the rights of people of color, Congress passed the landmark Civil Rights Act of 1871, giving all Americans the right to sue public officials who violate their civil rights.
-However, the Supreme Court later created a doctrine known today as qualified immunity that leads to the dismissal of most of these civil rights lawsuits.
+However, the Supreme Court later created a doctrine known today as qualified immunity that led to the dismissal of most of these civil rights lawsuits.
 The Supreme Court first introduced the qualified immunity doctrine in 1967, originally with the rationale of protecting law enforcement officials from frivolous lawsuits and financial liability in cases where they acted in good faith in unclear legal situations.

 Subsequently, starting around 2005, courts increasingly began applying the doctrine to cases involving the use of excessive or deadly force by police.
-This, in turn, lead to widespread criticism that it, in the words of a 2020 Reuters report, "has become a nearly failsafe tool to let police brutality go unpunished and deny victims their constitutional rights."
+This, in turn, led to widespread criticism that it, in the words of a 2020 Reuters report, "has become a nearly failsafe tool to let police brutality go unpunished and deny victims their constitutional rights."

 To be clear, the qualified immunity doctrine is not part of any law passed by Congress, nor is it mentioned in the Constitution.
 It was conceived by the Supreme Court and its application has expanded during Chief Justice John Roberts' tenure, which began in 2005.
 However, Justice Clarence Thomas, one of the Courts most ardent conservatives, and Justice Sonia Sotomayor, a liberal, have both criticized qualified immunity on separate grounds.
 Sotomayor has even been quoted as saying, "[Qualified Immunity] tells officers that they can shoot first and think later, and it tells the public that palpably unreasonable conduct will go unpunished."